azizulabedinazmi/CSE302-ORACLE-APEX-Projects/README.md

 ### 1. Import the ZIP File (Frontend of the Application)
 - Navigate to the **App Builder** in Oracle APEX.
 - Click on **Import**.
-- Choose the ZIP file containing the frontend of the application.
+- Choose the ZIP `azmi_project.zip` file containing the frontend of the application.
 - Follow the instructions to complete the import process.

 ### 2. Upload and Run the .SQL File (Backend of the Application)
 - Navigate to the **SQL Workshop** in Oracle APEX.
 - Select **SQL Scripts** and then **Upload**.
-- Upload the `.sql` file which contains the backend logic (database schema, procedures, etc.).
+- Upload the `project.sql` file which contains the backend logic (database schema, procedures, etc.).
 - After uploading, run the script to configure the database backend.

 ### 3. Default Login Credentials